Video Hosting Options for Marketing Videos

 Video!
-It’s everywhere and rapidly growing as one-third of all time online is spent watching video, and it is predicted that 80 percent of all internet traffic will come from video in 2019.
-In fact, if you aren’t executing a video marketing strategy by now, you’ve fallen behind.
+It’s everywhere and rapidly growing—in fact, if you aren’t executing a video marketing strategy by now, you’ve fallen behind.
 The strategy isn’t necessarily new, and with the rise of more video hosting platforms, it’s now easier and more cost-effective for a business to professionally execute a video marketing strategy.

 Because video is becoming such an integral part of digital marketing, we want to dive into the differences and benefits of video hosting platforms to help you decide which might be best for your business.

-Vidyard, like Wistia, was created with businesses in mind.
-This tool is anything but basic.
+Vidyard was created with businesses in mind.
+This tool is anything but basic, but it's free to start, with paid offerings available based on your use case.
 Once you start digging into the Vidyard features, you’ll realize that you’ve found something unique.
-Built for marketers, Vidyard has created awesome tools such as Vidyard Live, Vidyard Studio, Personalized Video, Interactive Events, A/B Split Testing, and so many more!
+Built for marketers, Vidyard has created awesome tools such as Vidyard Live, Vidyard Studio, Personalized Video, Interactive Events, A/B Split Testing, and so many more.

 If your main priority is ROI, Vidyard’s tools make it simple to communicate with viewers and convert them into customers with couple clicks.
 Because Vidyard provides an enormous amount of features, pricing and plans are based on your specific needs and the Vidyard team will work with you to figure out a custom plan with a monthly subscription.